Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên13/08/2023

-According to the announcement: Due to continuous heavy rains in Laos due to the impact of Tropical Storm Khanun and the release of water from other hydropower plants upstream, the inflow to the Xayaburi Dam has increased.
-Communities upstream and downstream of the dam are warned to be prepared for further changes in river levels.
+According to the announcement: Due to the continuous heavy rains in Laos due to the impact of Tropical Storm Khanun and the release of water from other hydropower plants upstream, the inflow to the Xayaburi Dam has increased.
+Communities upstream and downstream of the dam are warned to be prepared for further changes in river water levels.
 Special attention is paid to any "short notice" water releases.
 The Xayaburi Dam operator also added that it has "activated appropriate emergency action plans".

 Đập Xayaburi ở Lào bất ngờ tuyên bố xả nước, lộ dấu hiệu thiếu trung thực - Ảnh 1.